luluhoc/medusa-plugin-abandoned-cart/README.md

       sendgridEnabled: true,
       from: process.env.SENDGRID_FROM,
       enableUI: true,
-      subject: "You have something in your cart", // optional
+      subject: "You have something in your cart",
       templateId: process.env.SENDGRID_ABANDONED_CART_TEMPLATE,
-      days_to_track: 400,
+      days_to_track: 7,
       set_as_completed_if_overdue: true,
-      max_overdue: "400d",
+      max_overdue: "2h",
       intervals: [
       {
         interval: "1h",